RetinexDualV2: Physically-Grounded Dual Retinex for Generalized UHD Image Restoration: Methodology

 \subsection{Task-Specific Physical Grounding Module (TS-PGM)}

-The TS-PGM module extracts task-dependent physical priors as shown in Fig. \ref{fig:priors_examples}, guiding the restoration process by modulating feature interactions through PC-MSA.
+The TS-PGM module extracts task-dependent physical priors as shown in Fig. \ref{fig:priors_examples}, guiding the restoration process using either degradation resistant components (as in shadow prior) or degradation sensitive components (as in rain prior) by modulating feature interactions through PC-MSA.
 Unlike general-purpose feature extraction, TS-PGM explicitly encodes degradation-specific physics to condition both reflection and illumination branches.
 Across all tasks, the physical prior is computed by fusing gradient and intensity-based representations:

 where $\text{Conv}_{\text{grad}}(I)$ captures image gradients to preserve high-frequency details, and the intensity or structure prior emphasizes task-specific degradation characteristics.

 \textbf{Residual Rain Intensity Mask for Deraining.} Rain degradation manifests as localized artifacts with high spatial variance.
 We compute the residual rain mask by learning pixel-wise differences between rain-corrupted and rain-free regions.
 A shallow UNet $\Phi_{\text{rain}}$ trained on paired drops and blur images produces the rain intensity mask: